 4. Tax-Aware Trading

-5. Reporting That's Actually Useful
+5. Reporting That Is Actually Useful

-How Portfolios Should Be Built for Real-Life Goals
+How Should Portfolios Be Built for Real-Life Goals?

 Time Horizon and Liquidity Needs